AlloyTools/org.alloytools.alloy/org.alloytools.pardinus.native/readme.md

 ## Native Solver

 To simplify the build, it helps when the names are consistently used.
-For each native solver, you need to pick a unique id like minisat, minisatprover, lingeling, etc.
+For each native solver, you need to pick a unique id like minisat, minisatprover, plingeling, etc.

 To include a native solver first make sure there is a repository of the solver code in the Alloytools organization with the name of the chosen id.
 This repository can be cloned or contain a copy of the code.